fastweed/docs/README.md

 ## Store Pickup or Local Delivery

 Vendors offer their products for Store Pickup and/or for Local Delivery.
-When browsing category and search pages, you are able to filter the results to show only the products that are available for store pickup or local delivery, whatever you prefer.
+When browsing category and search pages, you are able to filter results to show only the products that are available for store pickup or local delivery, whatever you prefer.
 Both options are displayed by default of course.
 On the product, cart, and checkout pages, you will be able to see which products are available for store pickup and/or for local delivery as well.

 ## Medical or Recreational